BOTANICAL GARDEN, an enchanting tropical garden in the middle of Príncipe Real – Rua da Escola Politécnica, 56;

 BEACHES:

 The Costa da Caparica coastline is a stunning continuous beach that extends for over 30km along the length of the Setubal Peninsula.
-The major resort town is to the north of the peninsular and is also called Costa da Caparica.
+The major resort town is to the north of the peninsula and is also called Costa da Caparica.
 The resort is popular with Portuguese tourists who flock here during the summer months either on holiday or as a day trip from Lisbon.

 Costa da Caparica is a popular day trip from Lisbon as the beach offers a continuous 30km stretch of golden sands with waves that are ideal for surfing.
 Costa Da Caparica beaches make for a suitable alternative beach to the Cascais/Estoril coastline and Caparica is connected to Lisbon by a regular and inexpensive public transport network.